Krisztiaan/openshrooly/webapp/README.md

 ## Development

 Open `index.html` in a modern browser via a local web server, or point it to a live device.
 No bundler is required—just edit the files and reload.
+The dashboard registers a service worker and PWA manifest, so running it from `http://localhost` mirrors the offline behaviour baked into the firmware.

 ```
 python3 -m http.server -d webapp